KeaneWong/KeaneWong.github.io/README.md

+A starter project for React with Vite, ThreEjs and Typescript.
+This starter kit is already pre-configured with absolute import, React Router, and other goodies.

+This project is intended for beginners to become familiar with portfolio sites as well as the basics of using threeJS and shaders.
+This uses a custom shader to mimic rain, creates a sample scene showing a rainy day window, has fancy text and CSS animations and is good to use as a jumping point for anyone trying to learn these stacks.

+This is a static website but is good for web devs.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.